 This was our very first ‘real’ caravan trip I and Bella had ever undertaken.
 We started with a couple of farm sites near home to test out the caravan and iron out any faults that cropped up.
-So if anything happened, I could pop back home.
+So if anything happened, or i was missing anything, I could pop back home easily.
 As it happened I needed to keep going home in the evening to feed the cat anyway.
-It also gave me the chance to get to know what to do when I get to a caravan site with regards to setting the thing up without looking a complete idiot.
+It also gave me the chance to get to know what to do when I get to a ‘proper’ caravan site with regards to setting the thing up without looking a complete idiot.
 So from that point of view, it was a worthwhile exercise.
 Now for the real thing.

 Cheddar Gorge was my chosen destination.
 I have never visited Cheddar before and it was on my list of ‘things to do’.
 So what better place to start.
 Only a couple of hours from home and down the M4 and M5.
 I was staying on the Caravan and Mobile Home club site in Cheddar.
 This was to be my first experience of staying on a proper site.
 The pitches were huge.
 You had to put your caravan in the middle of the pitch with the car parked one side and the awning the other.
-I put the knowledge I learned on the towing course and backed the caravan into the pitch without much difficulty to my surprise. in between the pitches was a grass strip, so you never felt crowded in.
-As it turned out the site was only half full anyway, so plentyof space.
+I put the knowledge I learned on the towing course to the test, and backed the caravan into the pitch without much difficulty.
+More by luck than judgement.
+In between the pitches was a grass strip, so you never felt crowded in.
+As it turned out the site was only half full anyway, so plenty of space.
 The standard of the facilities on the site were good.
-I nice clean toilet and shower block, a place to do your laundry, a place to do your washing up and all the usual waste water, drinking water and chemical disposal points.
+A nice clean toilet and shower block, a place to do your laundry, a place to do your washing up and all the usual waste water, drinking water and chemical disposal points.
 All you need for a comfy stay.
 All pitched had electric hook up and booster TV points.
-I couldn’t get the TV to work, so I bought a 25 metre co-axle cable and plugged it into the TV booster point and then my TV and still couldn’t get it to work.
+I couldn’t get the TV to work, so I bought a 25 metre co-axle cable and plugged it into the TV booster point and then into my TV and still couldn’t get it to work.
 So I re-tuned the TV and hey presto it worked.
-So I thought, would it work of the ariel in the Caravan.
+So I thought, would it work off the ariel in the Caravan.
 So I unplugged the new cable I just bought and plugged in the original one and the TV sprang into life again.
 So I learned a valuable lesson, that when you go to new locations you have to re-tune your TV.
 Know anyone that wants 25 metres of co-axle cable?

 But this caravan milarky has made me think though and come up with this comforting thought that wherever you stay you know what the accommodation is going to be like as you are towing it right behind you.
 What could be better than that.